katanemo/arch/README.md

 **Jump to our [docs](https://docs.archgw.com)** to learn how you can use Arch to improve the speed, security and personalization of your GenAI apps.

-> [!NOTE]
+> [!IMPORTANT]
 > Today, the function calling LLM (Arch-Function) designed for the agentic and RAG scenarios is hosted free of charge in the US-central region.
-> To offer consistent latencies and throughput, and to manage our expenses, we will enable access to the hosted version via developers keys soon, and give you the option to run that
+To offer consistent latencies and throughput, and to manage our expenses, we will enable access to the hosted version via developers keys soon, and give you the option to run that LLM locally, see here for details [#258](https://github.com/katanemo/archgw/issues/258)
-> LLM locally.
-Pricing for the hosted version of Arch-Function will be ~ $0.10/M output token (100x cheaper that GPT-4o for function calling scenarios).

 ## Contact
 To get in touch with us, please join our [discord server](https://discord.gg/pGZf2gcwEc).
 We will be monitoring that actively and offering support there.